-(e) SHOP STEWARDS: Shop Stewards employed and recognized by San Joaquin County may assist employees in resolving complaints and grievances at the lowest possible administrative level of review.
+Shop stewards employed and recognized by San Joaquin County may assist employees in resolving complaints and grievances at the lowest possible administrative level of review.
 Shop stewards will be authorized up to three hours release time per case at the 1st and 2nd levels of the grievance and complaint process.
-Stewards may also be present during "right to representation" discussions.
-The right to representation is established by individual managers or supervisors.
-Once it is determined by the manager or supervisor that a right to representation exists, shop stewards may then represent employees using no more than three hours per case.
+Stewards may also be present during meetings in which employees have a "right to representation" under Weingarten based on the manager or supervisor's statement of the purposes of the meeting.
+The County will provide release time for such representation.